People are protesting worldwide

 A group of indigenous people has presented a formal denouncement against the Australian government to the United Nations.
 They accuse the government of not taking sufficient action to reduce carbon emissions and eliminating or reducing the erosion of their homeland, which violates their basic human rights.
 Including the conservation of their ancestral culture.

 They cannot just pick up their belongings and move somewhere else, says Client Earth, the environmental legal organization representing this group of indigenous people.

 The plaintiff requires the government to stick to the Paris Agreement of 2016, and that they put a project of seawalls into place to save the islands.

 I was thinking, this sounds a lot like what the Dutch have done with their famous Afsluitdijk.
 The construction of this Dijk started in 1927 and was finalized in 1932.
 It is 32 km in length and 90 meters wide and isolates what used to be the Zuiderzee, now called the IJsselmeer.

 The foundation Urgenda in Holland

 The government of Mark Rutter went to the International Court of den Haag but lost the case.
 The judge dictated that a reduction of at least 25% of greenhouse gases before the year 2020 were necessary to somehow guarantee the safety of Dutch society.

 The Oregon case

 Nearly at the same time, on the other side of the ocean, a lawyer in Oregon, Julia Olson, became the legal representative of a group of 21 young people between the ages of 11 and 22 years.
 They wanted to call into court, the federal government.
-They claim that they are already suffering the effects of a diminishing of their environment.
+They claim they are already suffering the effects of a diminishing of their environment.